 To receive a Direct PLUS (Graduate) Loan, graduate students must meet the following requirements:

-Criteria: Students must have good credit history and be enrolled at least half time in a Master's or PhD program in the semester in which the loan is received.
-For a graduate student, the minimum number of billable credits to be considered half time is five.
-Students must also meet the Satisfactory Progress Policy requirements.
+- be enrolled at least half time in a Master's or PhD program in the semester in which the loan is received

-Federal Servicing Centers: The US Department of Education contracts with multiple centers to provide service for the Federal Direct Loan Program.
-Once the first Direct Loan is received, borrowers will be contacted by the servicer for that loan.
-The loan servicer will provide regular updates on the status of the Direct Loan, and also on any subsequent Direct Loans that are received.
-To confirm which center is servicing the loan, log onto the National Student Loan Data System.
-To view the current servicing centers contracted by the Dept of Education, click here.
+The US Department of Education contracts with multiple centers to provide service for the Federal Direct Loan Program.
+Once the first Direct PLUS (Graduate) Loan is received, borrowers will be contacted by the servicer for that loan.
+The loan servicer will provide regular updates on the status of the Direct PLUS (Graduate) Loan, and also on any subsequent Direct PLUS (Graduate) Loan that are received.

-Repayment: Repayment begins six months after the student graduates, leaves school or drops below half-time enrollment.
+Students must start repaying their Direct PLUS (Graduate) Loans starting six months after they graduate, leave school, or drop below half-time enrollment.
 Multiple repayment plans are available.